sciknoworg/OntoLearner/docs/source/benchmarking/environment_ontology.rst

 Overview
 -----------------
-ENVO is an ontology which represents knowledge about environments, environmental processes, ecosystems, habitats, and related entities.
+ENVO is an expressive, community ontology which helps humans, machines, and semantic web applications understand environmental entities of all kinds, from microscopic to intergalactic scales.
+As a FAIR-compliant resource, it promotes interoperability through the concise, controlled description of all things environmental.

 :Domain: Environment
 :Category: Environment, Ecosystems, Habitats